Keyfactor/iis-orchestrator/README.md

 #### Integration status: Production - Ready for use in production environments.

-## About the Keyfactor Universal Orchestrator Capability
+## About the Keyfactor Universal Orchestrator Extension

 This repository contains a Universal Orchestrator Extension which is a plugin to the Keyfactor Universal Orchestrator.
 Within the Keyfactor Platform, Orchestrators are used to manage “certificate stores” &mdash; collections of certificates and roots of trust that are found within and used by various applications.